breadboard-bi/breadboard/README.md

 Database
 =========
-The enterprise, dimensional data model is currently stored in a Toad Data Modeler file.
+The enterprise, dimensional, multi-tenant data model is currently stored in a Toad Data Modeler file.
 The model was created on a old version of Toad Data Modeler.
 You can get a copy of the freeware here: http://www.toadworld.com/m/freeware/553.
 The freeware version has limitations that will affect your ability to work with the model.
 Developers that actively participate in updating and expanding content will be granted access to a MySQL version of the database with test data.
+The mdw_master.sql file has not been included, and can be used to generate a MySQL version of the database.

 ETL
 ===